eruffaldi/ukfmanifold/README.md

 - delta: axis angle between quaternions as vector (aka derivative)
 - step: integral
 - logarithm/exponential: rodriguez and its inverse

+# Code Generation

+The makeGenProduct(name,m1...mN) produces a Matlab code that contains the efficient composition of the provided manifolds.
+In this way the singl operations are executed efficiently (e.g. testmakegen for a test)

+On my tests a composition of 4 manifolds give 30% speed up

+TODO: support nested manifolds code generation

 # Generate Documentation